Driveiei/ML-Pokemon-Image-Classification/README.md

 This project develops an image classification system using convolutional neural network to predict the pokemon.

 # Progress
 This data contains of 150 pokemons with the data source approximately 7000 pictures.
-Hence, this process will has around 45 pictures per one pokemon kind for training set and test set as 73:27 in order.
+Hence, this process will has around 45 pictures per one pokemon kind for training set and test set as 73:27 in order with manually by hand.

 I had tried many experiment to get the best accuracy.
 The results can be inspected as the picture below.
 ![1.JPG](picture/1.JPG)